-2. This Act consolidates the law prohibiting discrimination, harassment and victimisation and expands the list of protected characteristics.
+- 2. This Act consolidates the law prohibiting discrimination, harassment and victimisation and expands the list of protected characteristics.
 All schools must have due regard to their obligations under the Act.
-Their policies and practices, including admissions arrangements and decisions, must meet the requirements of the Act, and failure to do so may be relevant to the matters an appeal panel has to decide.

-3. An admission authority or appeal panel must not discriminate on the grounds of disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex or sexual orientation against a person in the arrangements it makes for an appeal.

-4. An admission authority or appeal panel must not harass an appellant, or a child who is the subject of an appeal, in relation to their disability, race or sex.

-5. An admission authority or appeal panel must not victimise a person in relation to a protected act done or believed to have been done by that person (e.g. bringing proceedings under the Equality Act 2010) in the arrangements it makes for an appeal.

-6. Schools designated by the Secretary of State as having a religious character (faith schools) are exempt from some aspects of the prohibition of discrimination on the grounds of religion or belief.
+Their policies and practices, including admissions arrangements and decisions, must meet the requirements of the Act, and failure to do so may be relevant to the matters an appeal panel has to decide. - 3.
+An admission authority or appeal panel must not discriminate on the grounds of disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex or sexual orientation against a person in the arrangements it makes for an appeal. - 4.
+An admission authority or appeal panel must not harass an appellant, or a child who is the subject of an appeal, in relation to their disability, race or sex. - 5.
+An admission authority or appeal panel must not victimise a person in relation to a protected act done or believed to have been done by that person (e.g. bringing proceedings under the Equality Act 2010) in the arrangements it makes for an appeal. - 6.
+Schools designated by the Secretary of State as having a religious character (faith schools) are exempt from some aspects of the prohibition of discrimination on the grounds of religion or belief.
 This means they can make a decision about whether or not to admit a child as a pupil on the basis of religion or belief.
-Single sex schools are lawfully permitted to discriminate on the grounds of sex in their admission arrangements.

-7. Admission authorities and appeal panels must have regard to the Equality and Human Rights Commission's Code of Practice for Schools when it comes into effect.
-In the interim, non-statutory guidance is available on the Equality and Human Rights Commission's website.

-8. Admission authorities are also subject to the Public Sector Equality Duty.
-Therefore they must have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality of opportunity, and foster good relations in relation to disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-9. Further guidance on the Public Sector Equality Duty is available on the website of the Government Equalities Office and from the Equality and Human Rights Commission.
+Single sex schools are lawfully permitted to discriminate on the grounds of sex in their admission arrangements. - 7.
+Admission authorities are also subject to the Public Sector Equality Duty.
+Therefore they must have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality of opportunity, and foster good relations in relation to disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 8.
+Further guidance on the Public Sector Equality Duty is available on the website of the Government Equalities Office and from the Equality and Human Rights Commission.